 Applications for both the Stafford subsidized loan and unsubsidized loans are processed by the Financial Aid Office.
-Applications can be obtained by contacting Financial Aid or downloading at www.victoriacollege.edu/financialaidforms.
+Applications can be obtained by contacting Financial Aid or the Financial Aid Information channel on the Student Services tab of the Pirate Portal.
 Student loans cannot be used for initial payment of tuition and fees.
+Students receiving direct subsidized or unsubsidized loans must complete exit loan counseling upon: